Floer cohomology in the mirror of the projective plane and a binodal cubic curve: A degeneration of holomorphic triangles

 \section{A degeneration of holomorphic triangles}

 Since we have set up our Lagrangians as fibered over paths, a holomorphic triangle with boundary on the Lagrangians composed with the projection is a holomorphic triangle in the base, which is an annulus, with boundary along the corresponding paths.
 The triangles that are most interesting are those that pass over the critical value $w = -1$ (possibly several times).
 In general, such triangles are immersed in the annulus, and, after passing the the universal cover of the annulus, are embedded.
-Hence, we can regard such triangles as sections over a triangle in the base of a Lefschetz fibration having as base a strip with a $\Z$--family of critical values, and as fiber a cylinder.
-Once this is done, a TQFT for counting sections of Lefschetz fibrations set up by Seidel \cite{seidel-book} can be brought to bear.
+Hence, we can regard such triangles as sections over a triangle in the base of a Lefschetz fibration having as base a strip with a $\Z$--family of critical values.
+Once this is done, we can apply a TQFT for counting sections of Lefschetz fibrations developed by Seidel \cite{seidel-book,seidel-les}.

 We consider the deformation of the Lefschetz fibration over the triangle where the critical values bubble out along one of the sides.
 At the end of this degeneration, we count sections of a trivial fibration over a $(k+3)$--gon, along with sections of $k$ identical fibrations, each having a disk with one critical value and one boundary marked point.
 Each of these fibrations is equipped with a Lagrangian boundary condition given by following the degeneration of the original Lagrangian submanifolds.
-The sections of the trivial fibration over the $(k+3)$--gon can be reduced to counts in the fiber, while the counts of the $k$ other parts are identical, and can be deduced most expediently from the long exact sequence for Floer cohomology as it applies to the Lagrangian submanifolds of the fiber; in fact the count we are looking for is almost the same as one of the maps in this exact sequence.
+The sections of the trivial fibration over the $(k+3)$--gon can be reduced to counts in the fiber, while the counts of the $k$ other parts are identical, and can be computed directly using the techniques of \cite{seidel-les}.